Krakor92/some-custom-dataviews/jukebox/README.md

 - `voice` is a special field right now but I intend to remove it in future commits (or at least change its internal implementation so it become a default custom field like `in` or `release`)

 ~~~
-// Arcane emotional OSTs with vocals + disable borders, the buttons to add score and the file names
+// Arcane emotional OSTs with vocals + disable the buttons and tile to add score, file names and borders

 ```dataviewjs
 await dv.view("_js/jukebox",